-Police: 2 stole life-sized cutout of Mahomes, then had wreck
+Police: 2 stole life-sized cutout of QB Mahomes, crashed car

 LAWRENCE, Kan.
-(AP) - Two suspects are being penalized after they allegedly stole a life-sized cutout of Kansas City Chiefs quarterback Patrick Mahomes, then had a wreck as they fled.
+(AP) - Two suspects are being penalized after they allegedly stole a life-sized cutout of Kansas City Chiefs quarterback Patrick Mahomes, then crashed their getaway car.

 Lawrence police spokesman Patrick Compton says a man and woman grabbed the cutout at a McDonald’s restaurant Monday, ran out the door, then jumped into a car and sped away.

-Officers investigating a two-car accident nearby saw the cutout in one of the vehicles.
+Officers investigating a nearby two-car accident saw the cutout in one of the vehicles.
 Compton said the vehicle also matched the description of the car that drove away from the McDonald’s.

 The Lawrence Journal-World reports the two were issued notices to appear for theft and were cited in the accident.
 One person was treated for minor injuries.